udman1336/Eclipse-Internal/README.md

 Welcome to the **Eclipse-Internal** repository!
 This repository contains an internal source and resources for Eclipse Version 3.6.
 Feel free to use this to create cheats or explore the SDK.

+THIS IS NOT FOR CURRENT FORTNITE, THIS IS FOR OG FORTNITE

 ---

 > **Why This Exists:**